Whether you’re a junior visiting colleges or a senior comparing aid packages to make that final decision by May 1st, you need to be asking questions.

 - Grants: Grants and Scholarships are FREE money that does not need to be repaid

 - Loans: Money that must be repaid.
-Includes Perkins, Stafford (subsidized and unsubsidized) and Private Loans
+Includes, but not limited to, Federal Student Loans (subsidized and unsubsidized) and Private Loans

-Once that’s sorted out, determine total amount financed for college that will need to be repaid upon graduation.
-The average student indebtedness for a new graduate is approximately $25,000.
+Once that’s sorted out, determine the total amount financed for college that will need to be repaid upon graduation.
+The average student indebtedness for a new graduate is approximately $29,000.
 How does your school compare?
 Take it a step further and determine what this monthly payment might look like.

 Don’t be afraid to ask questions before making your final decision.
 Some to consider are: